 So, you want to start a new business or rebrand your old one.
 Congrats!
 You might be thinking… now what?
 Branding.
 That’s what!
 More important now than ever before, conceptualizing an executing strong branding is imperative to improve your business’ recognition, differentiate yourself from the competition, and develop an emotional relationship with clients you serve that will help you gain new business.

-Simply creating a clever ad or a good-looking logo won’t cut it for creating a successful and unique brand identity.
-Developing a strong brand is a sort of marriage between art and science, and requires consistency.
+Simply creating a clever advertisement or good-looking logo won’t cut it for creating a successful and unique brand identity.
+Developing strong branding is a sort of marriage between art and science, and requires consistency.

-Before you can determine how your service can meet the needs of your target audience, identify who exactly you will be serving.
+Before you can determine how your service can meet the needs of your target audience, you have to figure out who exactly you will be serving.
 Keep in mind, less is more here.
 If you’re trying to reach everyone, your focus will become murky and your marketing efforts watered-down.

-So, be specific, do your research … learn your particular audience’s behaviors what needs they are looking for.
+So, when picking a target, get specific, and conduct research as to what that particular audience’s behaviors are and what needs they are looking for.